csharp-genericos

 This data type is specified at compile time, providing flexibility and type safety without sacrificing performance.

-Generics allow us to write methods and classes that work with different data types, while maintaining compile-time type error detection.
+Generics allow us to write methods and classes that work with different data types, while maintaining type error detection at compile time.

-To define a generic class, the <T> symbol is used after the class name.
-Here, T is a type parameter that can be replaced by any specific type when creating an instance of the class.
+To define a generic class, the symbol <T> is used after the class name.
+Here, T is a type parameter that can be replaced by any specific type when an instance of the class is created.

 public class MyClass<T>